 I am an organisational psychologist registered with the Health Professions Council of South Africa.
 I run a Cape Town based practice offering personal development and group facilitation.
 I also offer a career and practice development process called The Practice Diaries and provide supervision for psychologists, coaches and counsellors.

-I began my working life lecturing at the University of KwaZulu-Natal and subsequently relocated to the University of Cape Town where I taught in the Department of Organisational Psychology for many years.
+I began my working life lecturing in the Psychology Department at the University of KwaZulu-Natal and relocated to the University of Cape Town where I taught in the Department of Organisational Psychology for many years.
 I also supervised psychology internships and held a student counsellor portfolio.

 My work is informed by narrative ideas and practices.
-I first became interested in a narrative perspective when I embarked on a doctoral thesis that explored the life stories of activists from the South African liberation movement.
-This research extended my vision beyond Organisational Psychology to embrace a more social psychological understanding of human experience and behaviour.
+I became interested in a narrative perspective when I embarked on a doctoral thesis that explored the life stories of activists from the South African liberation movement.
+This research extended my vision beyond organisational psychology to embrace a more social psychological understanding of human experience and behaviour.

 On completion of my doctorate I sought opportunities to translate this theoretical perspective into my work with people and organisations.
 This led me to the field of narrative therapy.
 I have trained in this approach and have integrated it in my practice.